Skip to main content

 Use this link for another view: https://structure.ncbi.nlm.nih.gov/i...FtY5FL7&t=4Y1K (OPM) in iCn3D

-This protein is part of a large complex of proteins that spans both the inner and outer membranes of Gram-negative (examples, E. Coli and Pseudomonas aeruginosa) bacterial cell walls.
-Unfortunately for humans, this protein complex pumps out toxins (to the bacteria) like antibiotics, which makes bacteria resistant to these drugs.
+This protein is part of a large complex spanning both the inner and outer membranes of the Gram-negative bacterial cell wall (e.g., E. coli and Pseudomonas aeruginosa).
+Unfortunately for humans, this protein complex provides a conduit to the outside of the cell for drugs toxic to bacteria (such as antibiotics) that are pumped out of the cell by inner membrane multidrug efflux pumps.
 The OPRM acts as the outer passageway or duct for the pumped molecules.
 The Bacterial Outer Membrane Factor (OMF) protein differs in sequence, but they all form the beta-barrel duct.
 The E. Coli version of OMF has a triacylated lipid modification of the N-terminus.
-The N terminal lipid modification might be necessary for the initial attachment of the protein to a membrane before the insertion of the beta-barrel.
+The N-terminal lipid modification might be necessary for the initial attachment of the protein to a membrane before the insertion of the beta-barrel.
 As such, the enzymes involved in tail attachment could be targets for new antibiotics.

 Voltage-dependent anion channel (VDAC) - mouse

-This protein, which also contains a beta-barrel fold, regulates the movement of molecules between the cytoplasm and the interior of the mitochondria across the outer mitochondrial membrane.
+This protein, which also has a beta-barrel fold, regulates the movement of molecules between the cytoplasm and the mitochondrial matrix across the outer mitochondrial membrane.
 VDAC also serves as a docking site or scaffold for assembling molecules into a complex that regulates mitochondrial function.
 The protein's conformation and function are regulated by changes in the transmembrane potential, which we will explore in the following sections.
 Hence, the protein and its function are voltage-dependent.
 Figure \(\PageIndex{26}\) shows an interactive iCn3D model of mouse VDAC with a beta-barrel fold formed by 19 beta-strands (3emn).

 Figure \(\PageIndex{26}\): Mouse voltage-dependent anion channel (VDAC) (3emn).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...WxUqWaGPxgHH79

 Note the N-terminal alpha-helix resident inside the channel opening.
-This helical section moves on changes in membrane potential, gating open and regulating the flow of metabolites and ions across the membrane through the pore.
-The conductance is high at a low transmembrane potential (10 mV) as the channel is the open state.
+This helical section moves in response to changes in membrane potential, gating open and regulating the flow of metabolites and ions across the membrane through the pore.
+The conductance is high at a low transmembrane potential (10 mV) as the channel is in the open state.
 When the potential increases to 30 mV (either + or -), conductance drops as the protein forms the closed state.

-An alternative beta-barrel fold is found in the protein enzyme Triose phosphate IsoMerase (TIM) which we will see in Chapter x.
+An alternative beta-barrel fold is found in the protein enzyme Triose phosphate IsoMerase (TIM), which we will see in Chapter x.
 That fold has eight α-helices connecting 8 parallel β-strands that form the barrel.
 The TIM beta-barrel fold (TBF) is found in up to 10% of protein enzymes.
-The transmembrane pore proteins above superficially resemble the TIM barrels, but they have loops, not helices, connecting the β-strands, which are antiparallel, not parallel as in TIM.
+The transmembrane pore proteins above superficially resemble the TIM barrels, but they have loops, not helices, connecting the β-strands, which are antiparallel rather than parallel as in TIM.
 They represent a different fold called the beta-barrel fold (BBF).

 Membrane proteins containing the beta-barrel fold (BBF) can now be designed de novo (see Chapter 4.14:Predicting Structure from Sequence and Sequence from Structure/Function) to create nanopores of predefined sizes.
 These could serve as designed sensors.
-The links below will take you to iCn3D models containing designed proteins with TIM barrel folds (TBF).
+The links below lead to iCn3D models of designed proteins with TIM barrel folds (TBF).

 Now that you understand the structure of membrane proteins, let's explore a key function of a subset of integral membrane proteins in the next chapter section: the movement of molecules/ions across the membrane.